 Discover unique Scottish products and souvenirs.

-These markets provide a glimpse into local life and commerce.
+These markets provide a look at local life and commerce.

 Find the perfect memento of your trip to Inverness.